 The eighth-grade Advisory program is intended to guide students in solidifying an authentic, ethical personal identity and in exercising decision-making and collaborative skills with tolerance and respect for others.
 The program commences with a retreat at the opening of the school year.
-Advisors and students travel to the Massachusetts Audubon Society's Chickatawbut Hill education facility in the Blue Hills Reservation, where they participate in cooperative games and leadership exercises and enjoy outdoor activities as a bonding experience.
+Advisors and students participate in cooperative games and leadership exercises and enjoy outdoor activities as a bonding experience.

-Eighth-grade Advisory meetings throughout the school year typically take place three days per week; meetings can take shape either as small-group gatherings that focus on values, character, and identity issues or as all-grade meetings to conduct "class business," sometimes on a consensus basis.
+Eighth-grade Advisory meetings throughout the school year typically take place two to three days per week; meetings can take shape either as small-group gatherings that focus on values, character, and identity issues or as all-grade meetings to conduct "class business," sometimes on a consensus basis.
 In the fall and winter terms, the Advisory focus is oriented toward small-group meetings that challenge students to consider such topics as conformity and facades, how to set and strive for personal goals, stress and schedule management, online "digital citizenship," and community values.
-In the spring term, Advisory meetings are more likely to include the whole grade in one body, deliberating through a consensus process on topics that include production of the yearbook, selecting speakers for Closing Exercises, fundraising for and selecting a class gift to the school, and more.
+In the spring term, Advisory meetings are more likely to include the whole grade in one body, deliberating through a consensus process on topics that include production of the yearbook, and selecting speakers for Closing Exercises .
 The Advisory program also serves as a flexible resource for the grade to address immediate concerns within and among the eighth-grade students, whether social, behavioral, or academic.